 What is DIN?

 DIN stands for Document Identification Number.
 It is a unique 20-digit number generated by a computer system.
-It is mandatory for every communication, including letters, notices, orders, and other correspondence, issued by any Income Tax Authority to include the quoted DIN.
-This helps ensure proper identification and tracking of the communication between the Income Tax Authority and the taxpayer.
+Every communication, including letters, notices, orders, and other correspondence, issued by any Income Tax Authority should compulsorily include DIN.

 What would happen if you do not respond to Income tax notice?